New York State

 The Finger Lakes Region of New York looks like a frost giant dragged his claws across the land attempting to grab a handful of dirt and debris, leaving behind a trail of lakes and fertile hills.
 It takes about an hour to drive from one end of one of the lakes to the other.
 Where the land isn’t stuffed with hardwoods or picturesque waterfalls, people have planted vineyards and orchards.

-If you wander as Kurt and I do without a plan and mostly aimless you get set up for delightful surprises.
-For awhile we drove through an area of New York along the Saint Lawrence Seaway and the Canadian border settled by Amish.
+Kurt drove us through an area of New York along the Saint Lawrence Seaway and the Canadian border settled by Amish.
 New York is not known for its Amish populations, but here they are with their industrious little farms and tidy little homes.
-(What must it be like to watch the rest of us burn the world down).
+(What could it be like to watch the rest of us burn the world down).

 After a beautiful but rainy day slowly driving backroads Kurt picked a spot to camp in the Downerville State Forest, the only camping spot.
 Along the backroad there was small cemetery from the 1800’s named for the Downerville family that settled in the area.
 Only a few weathered and broken headstones are left, but someone is making an effort to care for the grounds.